jlmorr15/interviews/Jay-Anne-1st.md

 ## Basic Database Questions:

-### :/: What is a basic query to pull all rows from the table "A" that has the value 123 in column "C"
+### :ballot_box_with_check: What is a basic query to pull all rows from the table "A" that has the value 123 in column "C"
 > SELECT * FROM A WHERE C=123;

 ### :white_check_mark: What does a left join do?